 There is two significant discovery that I found that match the interview result.
 First, just like the people I interviewed, most people don’t feel very comfortable to direct messaging a person on LinkedIn.

 Second, If they want to reach out to an employee for a referral, most people plan to take it to step by step, which shows the opposite expectation compare to the employee.
 (Employee doesn’t like step by step, they want job seekers to get to the point !)

 Next step research goal :

 - Interview Synthesis

-- Maybe potential design opportunity
+- Maybe a potential design opportunity

 Based on my interview results, I drew an affinity diagram to summarize and visualize the important discoveries.
 I listed all their pain point about the referral experience and their benefit and expectation about the job referral experience.
 This affinity diagram aims to help me find the potential solution and learn more insight about the job referral experience.

-- Job seekers and employees both influence each other’s experience.
+- Job seekers and employees both influence each other’s experiences.
 The cold message will result in a low chance of reply and a decreasing user experience.
 However, overwriting will also result in less response.